Dropbox

 Dropbox, San Francisco, California, United States

-Dropbox is a cloud-based file storage service that enables users to save and access their files from any location, on any device.
+Dropbox is a cloud-based file storage and synchronization service that enables users to store, access, and share files across computers and mobile devices.

 According to our data, Dropbox is the second most popular file storage service on the web.